catalinpit/directus-remote-schema/README.md

 ```

 It’s important to note that all data is accessible only to authenticated users.
 There are two ways to access data:
-* use JWTs
+* using JWTs
-* use static tokens (set for each user) which do not expire
+* using static tokens that are set for each user and do not expire

 Alternatively, you can make your data public and expose it to unauthenticated users.